Prospective Marriage & Partner Visas for Australia

 Partner Visa (Subclasses 820 & 801) – Onshore Option (In Australia)

 The onshore Partner Visa (subclasses 820 & 801) are for applicants applying within Australia.
-If you are married or in a de facto relationship with your partner you may be eligible to apply for this visa.
-A temporary Partner Visa (subclass 820) can be obtained in the interim to securing a permanent Partner Visa (subclass 801).
+If you are married or in a de facto relationship with your partner, you may be eligible to apply for this visa.

 For de facto applicants, you need to provide evidence of being in a de facto relationship for at least 12 months, or you can register your relationship with your relevant state or territory to waive this requirement.